 The NTU International Theatre Conference is a biennial event hosted by the Department of Drama and Theatre at National Taiwan University.
 We invite proposal submissions for the conference.
-In the proposal please include:

 Truth and Imagination: The Metaphors of Cultures and Their Refashioning and Interpretations